Brograve Level

 1927

-Brograve drainage mill at Waxham is 1 mile north of Horsey Mere and is now a Grade II listed building.
+Brograve drainage mill at Waxham is 1 mile north of Horsey Mere and is now a Grade II listed building, having been originally built by Sir Berny Brograve in 1771.
 The mill had a Norfolk boat shaped cap with a petticoat and an 8 bladed fantail with a tailpole.
 Four patent sails powered an internal turbine to drain the Brograve levels into Waxham New Cut.
 The nearby Lambridge Mill also drains into the same Cut.

 July 1950